pove/GoReady/proxy/README.md

 | [`vercel-python/`](vercel-python) | Python | Vercel (free tier) | Nothing — standard library only |
 | [`netlify/`](netlify) | JavaScript | Netlify (free tier) | Nothing — no build step |

-There's no Netlify + Python option: Netlify Functions run on Node.js (or Go, via a separate build step), not Python, so that combination doesn't exist.

 Once deployed, point the app's **Proxy URL** setting at wherever you put it (see each folder for the exact URL shape) — that's the only wiring needed;